routefire/go-routefire/README.md

   both the Core and DMA APIs.
 - `dma`: demonstrates how to use the DMA API to submit an order, watch it fill, and expire it if it doesn't fill within five minutes.
+- `momtrader`: uses the DMA API to run a basic momentum trading strategy.